bsc-pm/ovni/doc/emulation/nanos6.md

 the emulation model.

-The task for is currently only shown in the subsystem view, but it doesn't appear as running any task in the the other views.
+The task for is currently only shown in the subsystem view, but it doesn't appear as running any task in the other views.